 Incarcerated Since: 2006

-Why commutation: “As of 2015, my father is 89 years old, God willing, I would like to see him and spend time with him before he passes on.”
-The mere fact that Michael is a paraplegic should be grounds for mercy in the form of clemency or a compassionate release.
+Why commutation: The mere fact that Michael is a paraplegic should be grounds for mercy in the form of clemency or a compassionate release.
 He poses no threat to society and he has paid dearly for his participation and involvement in importing and selling marijuana.
-If Micahel does not receive clemency, he will endure a very painful existence due to the lack of any physical therapy, or medical care necessary for someone with Michael’s handicap.
+If Michael does not receive clemency, he will endure a very painful existence due to the lack of any physical therapy, or medical care necessary for someone with Michael’s handicap.

 Post Release Plans: Michael will live with his brother, Dave.
 He has 8 siblings that will all provide for Michael to assure his transition is a smooth one and to ensure his needs are met.